-Number sequences in Microsoft Dynamics 365 for Finance and Operations are used to generate readable, unique identifiers for master data records and transaction records that require identifiers.
+Number sequences are used to generate readable, unique identifiers for master data records and transaction records that require identifiers.
 A master data record or transaction record that requires an identifier is referred to as a reference.

 Number sequence examples